Tech Brew Ride Home

 The US government is taking the Anthropic warning seriously.
 Google is showing prediction markets alongside various search results.
 Europeans ARE beginning to decouple from US tech.
 Kicking the tires on SpaceX’s actual business.
 And, of course, the Weekend Longreads Suggestions.
 Anthropic Model Scare Sparks Urgent Bessent, Powell Warning to Bank CEOs (Bloomberg) Google rolls out Gmail end-to-end encryption on mobile devices (Bleeping Computer) Google News Now Prominently Featuring Polymarket Bet

-- Intelligent reportMeta’s Refreshed AI Play
+- Intelligent ReportMeta’s Refreshed AI Play

 Published Apr 9, 2026